gyrus/WordPress-Developers-Custom-Fields/readme.txt

 = 0.8.1 =
 * Added slt_cf_strip_prefix()
 * Added more hooks to allow some standard functions to be overtaken
+* Updated slt-cf-gmaps.min.js (this was omitted from 0.8 and resulted in the geocoder fixes not being active on live sites)

 = 0.8 =
 * NOTE: The `datepicker_css_url` setting, to account for additional UI elements, is now `ui_css_url`